 - The student has completed at least a two-year diploma or degree while studying full time; or

-- The student has an offer of permanent, full-time employment in a skilled occupation (Note: the position does not have to be related to the field of study); and
+- The student has an offer of permanent, full-time employment in a skilled occupation (Note: the position does not have to be related to the field of study)

 Ph.D. and Master’s Graduates in Ontario

-An additional program offered by the Ontario PNP is to allow foreign students who have completed a Ph.D. or Master’s degree in Ontario to apply directly for permanent residence.
+Foreign students who have completed a Ph.D. or Master’s degree in Ontario can apply directly for permanent residence.
 To qualify, the graduate:

 - Must have graduated within the past two years, or be about to graduate, from an eligible publicly funded university in Ontario,